Write a Kids Story

 This article can give you some tips on how you can to write a good kids story you could ever make.
 Read more.

 Writing a Kid Story

 - 1Reality is overrated, and so is wonderland.Advertisement

-- 2Bad things are not permanent, but good things are.As the classic cliche for kids stories goes; evil never wins over goodness.
+- 2As the classic cliche for kids stories goes; evil never wins over goodness.
 There would always be good things behind bad things.
 It's the way of the world.
 But do a child favor and make it subtle.
 Come up with a major conflict that will make the characters almost fall apart.
 Get them develop this as one of their life principles- do good and you'll be rewarded.
-Do something bad and you'll get a punishment for it.Advertisement
+Do something bad and you'll get a punishment for it.Bad things are not permanent, but good things are.Advertisement

 - 3Every choice leads to good things, right?